 I had a business trip to India in late 2014.
 While visiting Gurgaon, Chennai, Vellore and Ahmedabad I was able to explore various cuisines as well as a few of the domestic airlines.
 I have already reviewed some of the excellent hotels I visited (The Westin Gurgaon and the ITC Grand Chola).
 Here are some of my other experiences during this trip to India.

-Many of my travel experiences and memories are centered around food.
-I had some oustanding food on this trip.
+Many of my travel experiences and memories are about food.
+I had some outstanding food on this trip.

 Lunch in Chennai at Apoorva Sangeetha

 Here is part of our meal at Peshawri inside the ITC Grand Chola, an obviously non-veg meal, with some excellent lamb kebabs, daal, and podeena parantha.
 This was one of my favorite meals of the trip.
 And I made an exception to my usual rule to not dine in hotel restaurants.